Post-OCR Paragraph Recognition by Graph Convolutional Networks: Experiments

-\item We also use a human annotated set with real-world images -- 25K in English for training and a few hundred for testing in each available language.
-The images are collected from books, documents or objects with printed text, and then sent to a team of raters who draw the ground truth polygons for all the paragraphs.
-Example images are shown in Fig. \ref{fig:13}, \ref{fig:14} and \ref{fig:15}. \end{itemize}
+We have a human annotated set with real-world images -- 25K in English for training and a few hundred for testing in each available language.
+The images are collected from books, documents or objects with printed text, and sent to a team of raters who draw ground truth polygons for paragraphs.
+Example images are shown in Fig. \ref{fig:13}, \ref{fig:14} and \ref{fig:15}.